Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

 \subsection{Evaluation of Page Packing Algorithms}

 We evaluated our proposed page packing algorithms using four evaluation scenarios: (1) Two-stage algorithm, which used Alg.~\ref{alg:greedy} in stage 1, and then apply Alg.~\ref{alg:greedy1} to items in non-full bins in stage 2.
 (2) Greedy-1 algorithm that is based on equivalent classes (Alg.~\ref{alg:greedy}); (3) Greedy-2 algorithm that applies Alg.~\ref{alg:greedy1} to overall page packing.
-(4) A baseline algorithm, where we simply pack tensor blocks to pages in order, and then we eliminate the duplicate pages which contain the same set of tensor blocks.
+(4) DedupBase, which first packs tensor blocks to pages in order, and then eliminate the duplicate pages.

-We observed significant improvement in storage efficiency brought by our proposed two-stage algorithm compared to alternatives, as illustrated in Tab.~\ref{tab:page-packing-storage}.
-In addition, the computation efficiency of the two-stage algorithm is comparable to Greedy-1, as illustrated in Tab.~\ref{tab:page-packing}.
-As mentioned, the extreme classification workload involves models that share the same fully connected layer, which means all tensor blocks in that layer are fully shared by all models.
-In such a special case, all algorithms achieve similar storage efficiency.
+We observed significant improvement in storage efficiency brought by the two-stage algorithm compared to alternatives, as illustrated in Tab.~\ref{tab:page-packing-storage}, except for the Heterogeneous-Scenario-1, in which pages packed in the second stage cannot be reused.
+In addition, the computation efficiency of the two-stage algorithm is comparable to Greedy-1, and both are below $0.1$ seconds in most of the scenarios.
+When only applying Greedy-2, the time required to frequently compute subsets of packed pages to form a maximal subset of a tensor becomes the bottleneck, which will take $10$ to $40$ seconds to pack pages for the two text classification scenario with $300\times300$ blocks.

 \eat{

 }